 - 1. Canadian physicians must have adequate knowledge and training regarding FGM/C and the management of its complications. - 2.
-Canadian physicians have a responsibility to advocate on behalf of their patients in order to reduce the adverse health outcomes associated with FGM/C. - 3.
-There should be adequate Canada-specific data to support evidence-based practice regarding the care of FGM/C survivors. - 4.
-Canadian FGM/C survivors should have access to adequate sexual health resources.
+Canadian physicians have a responsibility to advocate on behalf of their patients in order to jmprove healthcare for those who have undergone FGM/C.